deathworlders/online/content/book/deathworlders/chapter-34-states-mind.md

 Manak-hunting was usually far too dangerous.
 The beasts could knock a man flying with a swipe of their great tusked heads, or crush him underfoot.
 This time the Given Men had crashed and hooted through the trees above a solitary male and maddened it with bird-spears.
 It had charged at their trees and been left frustrated as they evaded its reach, then grown panicked as more and more sharpened shafts had pierced its back, until finally they had given it an opening to escape.

-It had charged desperately in that direction... and off a low cliff.
+It had charged desperately in that direction...and off a low cliff.
 With its legs and back broken, the honor of striking the blow that killed it had fallen to Yan.

 Its meat was now roasting over the fire, its hide was tanning on the rack, and shreds of its jerky were curing high in the rafters among those beautiful…